Jordaneisenburger/fallback-studio/README.md

 **NOTE:**<br/>
 Always check the changes before you update because you might need to make changes to your custom storefront to prevent issues.

+## TODO

+- add simple CLI for creating storefronts
+- get the complete dev experience by working with the watch:all script

 ## Credits